phdesign/album-rsync/README.md

 Ensure that you are not using single quotes `'` around a folder path in windows, instead use double quotes `"`. e.g.

 ```
-$ flickr-rsync "C:\Users\xxx\Pictures" --list-only
+$ album-rsync "C:\Users\xxx\Pictures" --list-only
 ```

 #### When I try list list in a local folder called 'flickr' it lists my remote flickr files

-flickr-rsync uses the keyword `flickr` as a src or dest to denote pulling the list from flickr.
+album-rsync uses the keyword `flickr` as a src or dest to denote pulling the list from flickr.
 If you have a folder called flickr, just give it a relative or absolute path make it obvious that it's a file path, e.g.

 ```
-$ flickr-rsync ./flickr --list-only
+$ album-rsync ./flickr --list-only
 ```
 #### If I add tags, they get changed by flickr, e.g. 'extn=mov becomes extnmov'.
 Internally flickr removes all whitespace and special characters, so 'extn mov' and 'extn=mov' match 'extnmov'.
 You can